-Here’s our list of must-try local kueh in Singapore for breakfast, dessert, and anything in-between
+Here’s our list of must-try local kueh in Singapore for breakfast, dessert and anything in between.

 Oh Singapore, aren’t you a foodie’s dream destination!
-This sunny island offers amazing local dishes; some original, some adapted, but all just as delicious and binge-worthy.
+Our sunny island offers amazing local dishes: Some original, some adapted, but all just as delicious and binge-worthy.
 Yup, we’re looking at you, laksa, chicken rice, roti prata and chilli crab.
-Part of our tasty fare is the plethora of kueh, a selection of local sweet delicacies that can be eaten as a snack or a dessert.
-Here’s some you want to get started on!
+Part of our tasty fare is the plethora of kueh in Singapore, a selection of traditional delicacies that can be eaten as a snack or dessert.
+Here’s an introduction to local kueh varieties and where to get ’em!

 Ang Ku Kueh

-One of the first things you’ll notice about this kueh is its brightly coloured oval shape.
-Ang ku kueh is a soft and round glutinous rice cake with a sweet filling, usually with mung bean or peanut paste.
-While ang ku kueh has its roots in China, the ones in Singapore have been infiltrated by Nyonya influences, elevating the flavour and appearance of this delicacy.
+One of the first things you’ll notice about this ‘red tortoise cake’ is its brightly coloured oval shape.
+It’s a soft, glutinous rice cake with a sweet filling, typically mung bean or peanut paste.
+While the kueh has its roots in China, the ones in Singapore have Nyonya influences, which elevate the flavour and appearance of this delicacy.
 These days, you can also find ang ku kueh stuffed with everything from durian to yam.

 Made from glutinous rice, these sticky cakes (also called Kueh Lupis) are usually found in triangular shapes and coated with grated coconut.
 They get their lovely fragrance from pandan used in the cooking process.
-Best eaten slightly warm, these tea time treats won’t be complete without a nice serving of gula melaka (palm sugar).
+Best eaten slightly warm, the tea time treats won’t be complete without a sweet serving of gula melaka.

-These simple two-layered cakes are hard to miss!
-Most identifiable by its bright green top layer (which is actually a rich coconut custard), it is usually paired with glutinous rice to balance out the sweetness and creaminess.
-Sometimes you’ll get different variations of the glutinous rice – from the blue pea-tinged versions to ones mixed with red rice grains for an extra crunch.
+The simple two-layered cake is hard to miss!
+Most identifiable by its bright green top layer (which is actually a rich coconut and pandan custard), it is paired with a bottom layer of glutinous rice to balance out the sweetness and creaminess.
+Sometimes, you’ll find different variations of the glutinous rice – from blue pea-tinged versions to ones mixed with red rice grains for an extra crunch.

-For a quick sugar rush, tuck into these mini pandan crepe rolls filled with gula melaka and grated coconut.
-These popular Peranakan treats can be found just about anywhere, especially in the mornings at Malay food stalls.
-Save them for when you need a glucose kick though, don’t waste the good stuff too early in the day.
+For a quick sugar rush, tuck into mini pandan crepe rolls filled with gula melaka and grated coconut.
+The popular Peranakan treat can be found just about anywhere, especially in the mornings at Malay food stalls.
+We’d say save ‘em for when you need a glucose kick though.
+Don’t waste the good stuff too early in the day.

 Kueh Bakar Berlauk